BYUHPC/sci-comp-course/project/phase4.md

 This project is meant to help you see that optimization is different (sometimes dramatically so) in every language--**what you learned in the last phase was "the basics of optimizing C++," not "how to optimize."** The guiding principles (using efficient algorithms, vectorizing, eliminating unnecessary work, etc.) remain the same, but the method of implementing them varies widely.
 Since you have at least a bit of [experience](phase3.md), this phase will be more open-ended than the last.

 Your job is to make [WaveSim.jl](https://github.com/BYUHPC/WaveSim.jl) faster while keeping it correct.
-Specifically, solving `2d-medium-in.wo` with it should complete in less than 60 seconds on an `m9` node:
+Specifically, solving `2d-medium-in.wo` should complete in less than 60 seconds on an `m9` node:

 ```julia
 # Read in the 2D wave orthotope files from wavefiles.tar.gz